SAT-solver-ANalyzer/SATAn/README.md

 # Map of test sets <name>:<test set attrbutes>
 tests:
   cadical-tests:
+    # Collectors: Components that retrieve and prepare the DIMACS test files
+    # - Glob: Collect files from a directory by a glob (old default)
+    # - GBD: Collect tests from a GBD compatible web host and save as local files (todo)
+    collector: !Glob
+      # Glob for selecting files in path(s)
+      glob: "*.cnf"
       # reference to directory (can be used with(out) paths)
       path: ./solvers/cadical/test/cnf
       # reference to directories to search
       paths:
         - ./solvers/cadical/test/cnf
         - ./solvers/cadical/test/cnf-2
     # unsigned integer -> timeout for test executions in ms
     # will overwrite solver timeout for this set of tests (optional)
     timeout: 10000
     # number of times each test is executed (default: 1)
     iterations: 10
-    # Glob for selecting files in path(s)
-    glob: "*.cnf"
     # params that are appended after solver params and before the test file
     params: ""
 ```